tjbuck11/NYC-Living-Optimization/README.md

 **Time**: From a dataset about Real-Time Traffic Speed Data found on [data.cityofnewyork.us](https://data.cityofnewyork.us/Transportation/DOT-Traffic-Speeds-NBE/i4gi-tjb9), the median traffic speed for Manhattan is approximately **16.15 miles per hour**.
 Additionally, due to past experience and New York's reputation, I assume the time between ordering the Uber and its arrival to be about **2 minutes**.
 Denoting uber speed as $s_{uber}$ and uber wait time as $wait_{uber}$, calculating time in minutes can be determined by solving $$time_{uber} = d_{uber}*(60 /s_{uber} ) + wait_{uber}$$

-To set this up for the formulation, I denote a set $tran$ that contains all three transportation methods in the order of $walk$, $subway$, $uber$.
-I represent the parameter used in the formulation below as the initial line and it's corresponding values as the bullets below:
+To set this up for the formulation, I denote a set $tran$ that contains all three transportation methods in the order of $walk$, $subway$, and $uber$.
+I represent the parameter used in the formulation below as the initial line and its corresponding values as the bullets below:

 - $s_{tran}$ : speed
     * $s_{walk} = 3$